First Look

 Should I have a first look at my wedding?

-To answer the questions if you should have a first look at your wedding.
+To answer the question of whether you should have a first look at your wedding.
 First, we need to define what a first look is.
 A “first look” means that couples intentionally arrange a moment to see each other before the official ceremony kicks off.
 During this private time, couples might opt to share personal vows, exchange gifts, capture portrait photos before the ceremony, or a combination of all of these.

 A first look calms the nerves